Colin O'Riordan: AFL

+Playing career

 In October 2015, O'Riordan signed a rookie contract with the Sydney Swans in the AFL.

 In 2018, O'Riordan trained under 2005 premiership Swan Tadhg Kennelly.
 On 15 July 2018, O'Riordan became the third Irish player to play for Sydney, making his debut in round 17 against North Melbourne.

 In August 2022, O'Riordan announced his retirement from the AFL due to a chronic hip injury.
 He played 34 games since joining the Sydney Swans in October 2015.

+Coaching career

+Following his retirement, he remained at Sydney in various coaching roles including AFL Women's (AFLW) assistant coach and male academy head coach.
+Ahead of the 2026 season, he was named as the Swans' AFLW senior coach.
+This made him the first Irish senior coach in the history of the VFL/AFL and AFLW.

 Statistics

 Updated to the end of round 23, 2022.